tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=1, stratify=y)
   ```

 * In order to run a logistic regression model, a logistic regression model object is needed.
-The **sklearn** `LogisticRegression` module is a common module used.
+The sklearn `LogisticRegression` module is a common one to use.

   ```python
   # Use the LogisticRegression module from the sklearn package to create a model